SaiPreethamD20/Inventory-Management-System-ETG-Internship/README.md

 # Inventory-Management-System-ETG-INTERNSHIP
-This repositary is having all the codes used in AI/ML Skill India Scholarship Assignment on Inventory Management System.
+This repositary is having all the codes used in AI/ML Skill India Internship Assignment on Inventory Management System.

 ###About the Repositary ?

-This repositary is made using JSON,NoSQL databases,File Handling.
+This repositary is made by using JSON,NoSQL databases,File Handling.

 ##Files
 1.Products.json